Montana-Media-Arts/webDesignFall2024/_docs/topic-12/02-rwd/page-02.md

 You need to give your users all the content they’re looking for—and only that.
 Anything else might clutter and distract from your users’ experience.

 After all, designing for mobile devices comes with a big constraint in screen sizes.
-That means you need to take a look at all of your content and present it in a visual hierarchy depending on how important it is to your user.
+That means you need to look at all your content and present it in a visual hierarchy, depending on how important it is to your user.

 Only then can you fit the most important elements.